jlu-ilr-hydro/odmf/docs/data-usage.md

 to an anonymous user.

 ### Deleting the user profile for users with data ownership
-If you are data owner in the filemanager, owner of datasets or author of logbook entries, please request what needs to happen with your data.
+If you are data owner in the filemanager, owner of datasets or author of logbook entries, please inform the site admins what needs to happen with your data.
 In most cases, the ownership of the data is transferred to the spokesperson of the project, the data belongs to.
 If the data is to be deleted, the handling site admin will ask the project admin for permission.
 In both cases you will lose the ability to be correctly attributed for your work.
 One year after your last login, you will receive an email, how to proceed